-Before MySQL 5.1, the server does all binary logging using statement-based logging (SBL), which logs events as statements that produce data changes.
-As of MySQL 5.1, the server also supports row-based logging (RBL), which logs events as changes to individual rows.
+The server can do binary logging using statement-based logging (SBL), which logs events as statements that produce data changes, or row-based logging (RBL), which logs events as changes to individual rows.
 It also supports mixed logging, which switches between SBL and RBL automatically as necessary.

 The server's global

 variable indicates which log format is in effect.
 It has possible

 variable can be set at server startup by specifying

 on the command line or in an option file.
 A user who has the

 SUPER privilege can change the log format at

 Some tests require a particular binary log format.
 You can exercise control over the binary log format in two ways:

 To control the log format that the server uses for an entire test run, you can pass options to mysql-test-run.pl that tell it which format mysqld should use.